sharm588/SAV-Simulator/README.md

     1. Open the project directory on the left hand side (press the button on the left edge of IntelliJ with the folder icon)
     2. Navigate to src -> main -> java -> org -> umn -> research -> evsimulator
     3. Right click on the Application class and select the option to create a configuration of Application.main().
 Press 'Ok' when prompted
-    4. Click the class 'Application' in the top right hand corner next to the build button.
-Then select 'Edit Configurations...'
+    4. Click 'Edit Configurations...' in the top right hand corner
     5. In the 'Environment Variables' section under 'Configuration', type 'RESOURCES_FOLDER=' followed by the path for the resources folder (right click the resources folder in the project directory and select 'Copy Path...')
     6. Click the 'Apply' button then 'Ok'